-To achieve our desired revenue growth, we must increase test volume by further penetrating our existing hospital and medical institution customers and by expanding sales of our COVID-19 tests to additional governmental bodies, municipalities and large corporations in need of regular COVID-19 testing for large populations.
+To achieve our desired revenue growth, we must increase test volume by further penetrating our existing hospital and medical institution customers, by expanding sales of our COVID-19 tests to additional governmental bodies, municipalities and large corporations in need of regular testing for large populations and by further establishing our presence in the cancer and molecular diagnostic testing markets.
 In addition, we must grow our customer base beyond hospitals, medical institutions and other laboratories and into additional customer groups, such as individual physicians, other practitioners and research institutions.
 To this end, we are making efforts to diversify our customer market, including building relationships with research institutions and other similar institutional customers, national clinical laboratories, governmental bodies, municipalities and large corporations in need of regular COVID-19 testing for large populations and various other organizations to facilitate access to physicians, practitioners and other new customer groups, including certain U.S. government agencies.
 These efforts could fail.
 Even if we successfully develop relationships with new customers in these or any other new customers groups, these relationships may not lead to improve our ability to achieve or sustain profitability.